-Advanced Diploma of Professional Game Development - Game Art and Animation (65 Semester credit hours) (CIP Code 11.0803) Cohort 2019
+Advanced Diploma of Professional Game Development - Game Art and Animation

 The Advanced Diploma in Game Art and Animation was developed in response to industry needs and driven by extensive consultation with local and international game development studios.
 The Advanced Diploma is a two-year full-time course, focused on getting students to meet or exceed industry expectations in order to gain employment with a development studio or to develop their own independent games.